andrebocchini/swiftynab/README.md

 ### Swift Package Manager

-You can also use the [Swift Package Manager](https://swift.org/package-manager/).

 Instructions on how to add a Swift Package dependency to your project can be found [here](https://developer.apple.com/documentation/xcode/swift-packages).

 ### Trying it out